-Casagrand Kumbalgodu — 504 Homes Across 8.25 Acres
+Casagrand Moondance Kumbalgodu - 504 Homes Across 8.6 Acres

-8.25 AcresTotal Land
+8.6 AcresTotal Land

-504 UnitsAcross 3 Wings
+504 UnitsAcross Low-rise

 B+G+4Low-Rise Format

-Casagrand Kumbalgodu elevation view
+Casagrand Moondance Kumbalgodu elevation view

-What Casagrand Kumbalgodu is, in plain terms
+What Casagrand Moondance Kumbalgodu is, in plain terms

 The project is a mid-market, low-rise apartment community pitched at first-time buyers and mid-income families who want a gated lifestyle in Bengaluru without stretching into the crore-plus ticket sizes typical of Whitefield or Sarjapur Road.
-The 8.25-acre land parcel is deliberately used horizontally rather than vertically: three wings of basement-plus-ground-plus-four floors give the site an open, garden-dominated character rather than the tower-shadow feel of taller high-rises.
-That's the single most important design decision to understand before considering the project — density is low for a 504-unit community, and the planner has traded height for ground-level amenity space.
+The 8.6-acre land parcel is deliberately used horizontally rather than vertically: low-rise wings of basement-plus-ground-plus-four floors give the site an open, garden-dominated character rather than the tower-shadow feel of taller high-rises.
+That's the single most important design decision to understand before considering the project - density is low for a 504-unit community, and the planner has traded height for ground-level amenity space.

 Developer track record - why Casagrand matters here